Planning a trip to Reykjavik? Want to see all the sights for as little as possible?

 Most of the pools are open til around 10pm, so you can join the native Reykjavíkings in sitting under a starry sky in a steaming hot tub.

 So, if you’re thinking of visiting any geothermal pools, the Reykjavik City Card is a definite plus.
-There are some more suggestions for alternative hot springs in this guide we made!
+There are some more suggestions for hot springs and thermal pools in this guide we made!

 Attractions that are included with the Reykjavik card

-Here’s a quick run-down of some of the museums and attractions that are included on the Reykjavik card for free:
+Here’s a quick run-down of the museums and attractions that are included on the Reykjavik card for free:

 Other perks included with the Reykjavik City Card